Book2009/FE-NOC/README.md

 const int Forward = LOW;
 const int Backward = HIGH;
 ```
-We sets up motor control using `E1Pin` and `M1Pin` for power and direction.
+We set up motor control using `E1Pin` and `M1Pin` for power and direction.
 The `MotorContrl` structure and `MotorPin` array organize these pins, while Forward and Backward constants control motor rotation, making direction easy to manage.

 - #### **Section 5 [Obstacle Challenge round]**